callofduty4x/CoD4x_Server/scriptdocumentation/ScriptingGuide.md

 ```

 #### Events
 You can emit and wait for events.
-This enables easy communications across scriptfunctions.
+This enables easy communication between different threads in your code.

 Example:
 ```
-notify("player_iscamping"); // called when a player was detected camping
+player notify("player_iscamping"); // called when a player was detected camping

 ...